jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/introduction/part-4.md

 I derived this idea from the way the Qur'an scholars write sounds that are not sharply defined, such as occur, for instance, in as-sirat according to Khalaf's reading.
 182 The s is to be pronounced somehow between s and z.
 In this case, they spell the word with s and - write a z into it.
 183 thus - indicate a pronunciation somewhere in the middle between the two sounds.
 184

 I have indicated every sound that is to be pronounced somehow in the middle between two of our letters (sounds).
-The Berber k, for instance, which is pronounced midway between our clear k and j (g) or q, as, for instance, in the name Buluggin, is spelled by me with a k with the addition of one dot-from the j-below, or one dot or two-from the q-on top of it.
+The Berber `k`, for instance, which is pronounced midway between our clear k and j (g) or q, as, for instance, in the name Buluggin, is spelled by me with a k with the addition of one dot-from the j-below, or one dot or two-from the q-on top of it.
 185 Thisindicates that the sound is to be pronounced midway between k and j (g) or q.

 This sound occurs most frequently in the Berber language.
 In the other cases, I have spelled each letter (sound) that is to be pronounced midway between two letters (sounds) of our language, with a similar combination of two letters.
 The reader will thus know that it is an intermediate sound and pronounce it accordingly.
 In this way, we have indicated it satisfactorily.